tildeleb/hrff/README.md

 		% ddlikecommand file1 file2 -blocksize=1Ki

 2. Human readable formatted output with optional units.
 Variables that use one of the two new types can printed in human readable format using the %[hH] format character, optionally with a unit string that is located inside the variable.
 Lower case 'h' is used to format using decimal SI suffixes and upper case 'H" is used to format using power of two SI suffixes.
-For example:

-		var size Int64 = Int64{3 * 1024 * 1024 * 1024, "B"}
-		var speed Float64 = Float64{2100000, "bps"}
-		fmt.Printf("size=%H, speed=%0.2h\n", size, speed)
-		// yields:

-		size=3 GiB, speed=2.10 Mbps

 All standard SI unit prefixes are supported.
 In keeping with the SI standard "Ki" and it's ilk are used to multiply by 1024 and not "k" which is used to multiply by 1000.

-##The Two New Types
+##Two New Types
 This package "extends" the "flags" package by adding two new types and corresponding Set(string) methods.
 Use "flag.Var" to "register" a new flag with one of the new types.

 		type Int64 struct {